BNLNPPS/eic-opticks/docs/inputs-outputs.md

 without the final `A000` or `B000` event-index subdirectory.
 The app-level `Config` interface does not expose a separate save-mode field; prefer `Config::output_dir` for controlling where event folders are written.

+`simg4ox` also writes application-level run aggregates directly under `Config::output_dir`: `s_hits.npy` contains Simphony GPU hits and `g_hits.npy` contains Geant4 sensitive-detector hits.
+Both have shape `(H, 4, 4)`, dtype `float32`, and the `sphoton` layout described below.
+They are written in both serial and MT modes.
+In MT mode, CPU-side history folders are not produced, but `g_hits.npy` is still written from the merged Geant4 hit collections.

 ### File schemas